 Before you hang your bike, you might wonder which wheel you should hang it by.
 There is no one-size-fits-all answer to this question, as there are instances where either choice might work best.
 However…

-In most cases it is better to hang your bicycle by the back wheel as opposed to hanging if from the front wheel.
+In most cases, it is better to hang your bicycle by the back wheel as opposed to hanging it from the front wheel.
 This will mean there is less wear and tear on moving parts, and also the bike won’t move around as much while hanging.

-However, there are many instances which are exceptions to the rule, and I’m going to dive into lots of these shortly.
+However, there are many instances that are exceptions to the rule, and I’m going to dive into lots of these shortly.